freeCodeCamp/freeCodeCamp/guide/english/html/comments-in-html/index.md

 Conditional Comments are only recognised by Internet Explorer Version 5 through to Version 9 (IE5 - IE9).

+Older IE versions frequently need some extra CSS in order to show your pages right.

 ### Example
 ```html
 <!DOCTYPE html>